mosef/example-app/README.md

 ### `npm test`

+Create React App ships with Jest, Babel and Webpack under the hood.
+There aren't any config files in the project<br>
+folder for you to customize out the box.
+If you're using CRA then chances are you're good to start running tests<br>
-Launches the test runner in the interactive watch mode.<br>
+using the script already located in package.json (`npm test`) which launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`